 She goes inside and stands by the boy’s side.
 The father recognizing Billie Jean, and having heard all the wild stories of her and her outlaw gang, backs down.
 She leaves the house and escorts the boy to safety.

 Robbins and Kimball shoot Billie Jean with warm natural colors.
-There’s no overt stylization which when clashed with scenes like the one above, give us moments of surreal optimism.
+There’s no overt stylization that might clash with scenes like the previously mentioned one.
 But to say the movie lacks potent imagery would be untrue.

 The imagery is potent and hauntingly lyrical at times.
 Billie Jean emerging from the pond for example.
 It foreshadows Billie Jean’s emerging from Lloyd’s bathroom with her Joan of Arc haircut.
 This in turn leads us to the end with Billie Jean standing by as a statute of herself engulfed in flames that also consume Mr. Pyatt’s souvenir store.
 It’s the simplicity of the images, like the story, that makes the emotional punches land.

 Underneath it all is Craig Safan’s score and Pat Benatar’s quiet revolutionary theme “Invincible”.
 “Won’t anybody help us?
 What are we waiting for?
 We can’t afford to be innocent, stand up, and face the enemy.”

 Robbins and the script at times seem to lose the thread, but Safan and Benatar’s music help to pick it back up.
 But whatever flaws the movie may have I find them forgivable because Robbins has so thoroughly enshrined the narrative in Billie Jean’s point of view that it’s hard to be so glib towards it.